maendeleolab/maendeleolab_vpc/README.md

 - Run this command 'export ENV_FPATH="folder-path" '

-- Replace folder-path with your folder location (this the folder, where you will download the repo).
+- Replace folder-path with your folder location (this is the folder, where you will download the repo).

 See the example below.